CNPI-ADILA/Benchmarking_AWaRe/README.md

 This is the repository for code and extractable results files that accompanies the manuscript:
 Cook, A. et al., Benchmarking AWaRe: estimating optimal levels of AWaRe antibiotic use in 186 countries, territories and areas based on clinical infection and resistance burden.
 2026 (preprint) doi: https://doi.org/10.64898/2026.01.26.26344900

 All code and datasets have been written and prepared by Aislinn Cook.
-For any questions please contact aislinn.cook@citystgeorges.ac.uk
+For any questions please contact aicook@citystgeorges.ac.uk

 # Overview of Files